New Prudential CEO may be based outside Hong Kong initially -spokesperson

 Prudential's Asia headquarters are located in Hong Kong, though the group is domiciled in London.

-"We expect the new CEO may be based outside of Hong Kong until, from a practical perspective, it is easier to be able to run a pan-Asian and African business from there," a spokesperson said by email.
+"We expect the new CEO may be based outside of Hong Kong until, from a practical perspective, it is easier to be able to run a pan-Asian and African business from there," a spokesperson said in an email.

 Current finance boss Mark FitzPatrick will become Prudential's interim CEO, though he has requested not to be considered for the CEO position.